 When deflation happens, or inflation falls too low, then people may stop buying things as they think that prices could fall further.
 And although the idea of lower prices sounds great, if this reduced spending continues, then it can reduce economic growth - causing businesses to go under, and in turn, increasing unemployment.

 How can I beat inflation?

 Ready to get started?
-Signing up with Wealthify takes just a few minutes, and with a Stocks and Shares ISA, you can keep more of your money.
+Signing up with Wealthify is simple, and with a Stocks and Shares ISA, you can keep more of your money.
 Thanks to your ISA allowance (which is £20,000 for the 2023/24 tax year), you can invest up to this much without paying tax on any gains your money makes.